My car alarm keeps going off. What should I do?

 Dodgy sensors

-If your car alarm has gone off in the middle of the night, there are a few easy things you can do to silence the alarm sound immediately.
+If your car alarm has gone off in the middle of the night, there are a few easy steps you can take to silence the alarm sound immediately, although the solution will depend on your car and the type of car alarm system you have.
+Try the following:

 1. Lock/unlock the car doors.
-Push the button on the key fob or, if this doesn’t work, insert the physical key into the door and lock/unlock the car.
+Push the button on the key fob or, if this doesn’t work, insert the physical key into the driver’s side door and lock/unlock the car.
 The physical key is usually tucked away inside the plastic key fob.
-You may need to locate the keyhole on the car’s door handle (often hidden behind a plastic flap) before this is possible.
+The keyhole may also be hidden, often behind a cap or flap on the car’s door handle.

 2. Turn the car on.
 If opening the door doesn’t work, try moving the ignition to the on position or starting the engine.
-If the car allows it, this may silence your alarm – at least temporarily while you figure out a more permanent solution.
-Some cars have their ignitions behind the push button starter (you can just pull the button off), but others will have their key holes in more unusual places.
+If the car allows it, this may silence your alarm – at least temporarily – while you figure out a more permanent solution.

 4. Kill the power.
-If all else fails, a great way to shut off your car alarm is to starve it of power by disconnecting the battery.
-One simple way of doing this is to remove the negative (black) battery connector from battery.
+If all else fails, a last ditch option to disable your car alarm is to starve it of power by disconnecting the battery.
+One simple way of doing this is to remove the negative (black) battery connector from the battery.

 What should I do if my car alarm keeps going off?